-- 1. Council officers are expected to be politically neutral when performing their role at the Council.
-It is important that they should not let their personal views or interests influence their advice to elected members or behaviour at work. - 2.
+- 1. Council officers are expected to be politically neutral when performing their role at the council.
+It is important that they should not let their personal views or interests influence their advice or behaviour at work. - 2.
 Officers have the same political rights and freedoms as other New Zealanders.
 They may stand for office, research and support candidates, and vote as private individuals.
-However, they must remain politically neutral while working with the current Council and any future Council.
-Officers must talk to their manager if they are considering standing for office as they may be required to take leave.
-If successfully elected to Council, the officer is legally required to resign as the law prohibits being both an elected member and an officer of Council.
-This does not apply to community boards or local boards. - 3.
-The use of Council resources for election purposes is not acceptable or permitted.
-In particular, the Council must not promote, nor be perceived to promote, the election prospects of any candidate. - 4.
-Council publications, including social media, should not raise, or have the effect of raising, the profile of any current elected member or any other candidate. - 5.
-When a candidate requests information that is not publicly available, and the Council supplies it, this information will be supplied to all candidates using the process outlined in Appendix 1.
+However, they must remain politically neutral while working with the current council and any future council.
+Officers must talk to their manager if they are considering standing for office.
+They may be required to take leave.
+If successful, they are legally required to resign.
+(Note: Does not apply to community boards or local boards). - 3.
+The use of council resources for election purposes is not acceptable.
+In particular, the council must not promote, nor be perceived to promote, the election prospects of any candidate. - 4.
+Publications, including social media, should not raise, or have the effect of raising, the profile of any current elected member or any other candidate. - 5.
+When a candidate requests information that is not publicly available, and the council supplies it, this information will be supplied to all candidates using the process outlined in Appendix 1.